Fromis 9

-The group debuted on January 24, 2018, under Stone Music Entertainment with the release of their first extended play (EP), To.
-Heart.
-In September 2018, it was confirmed that Fromis 9 would be managed by Off the Record Entertainment, a new label established by Stone Music.
-As part of their transfer, Pledis Entertainment was in charge of creative direction and the production of the group's music.
+Since their formation through the 2017 reality show Idol School, the group has experienced multiple management changes.
+They debuted on January 24, 2018, with the release of the extended play (EP), To.
+Heart, under the management of Stone Music Entertainment and creative direction and music production of Pledis Entertainment.
+Their management then transitioned to Off the Record Entertainment in September 2018, a new label founded by Stone Music.
+Pledis Entertainment took over management of the group from 2021 until 2024.
+In January 2025, five members of the group signed with Asnd and in June released their sixth EP, From Our 20's.

-The group was co-managed by Off the Record and Stone Music.
-As of August 16, 2021, as part of the label reorganization of Off the Record Entertainment, Pledis Entertainment will serve as the management company for the group.

 Name

 The group's name "Fromis_" was suggested by netizens through the official Idol School website and chosen by CJ E&M, with described as "From Idol School" and "Promise" in Korean pronunciation, also means "to keep their promise [to viewers] to be the best girl group".
-Through the announcement of their SNS accounts by their agency, the group decided to add 9 in their name to be "fromis_9".
+Through the announcement of their social media accounts by their agency, the group decided to add 9 in their name to be "fromis_9".

 History

 Pre-debut: Formation through Idol School and "Glass Shoes"

 In March 2017, it was announced that Mnet, the same channel responsible for several notable survival shows including Sixteen and Produce 101, would be launching a new reality survival show titled Idol School to form a new girl group.
-The show premiered on July 13 and ended on September 29, 2017, with Roh Ji-sun, Song Ha-young, Lee Sae-rom, Lee Chae-young, Lee Na-gyung, Park Ji-won, Lee Seo-yeon, Baek Ji-heon and Jang Gyu-ri as the nine members of Fromis.
+The show premiered on July 13 and ended on September 29, with Roh Ji-sun, Song Ha-young, Lee Sae-rom, Lee Chae-young, Lee Na-gyung, Park Ji-won, Lee Seo-yeon, Baek Ji-heon, and Jang Gyu-ri as the nine members of Fromis.
 The final line-up was solely decided through live and online votes of viewers.
 Pledis Entertainment, led by CEO Han Sung-soo, managed the group's training and debut.

 Fromis premiered its own reality program on October 19 titled Fromis' Room about continuing the path to debut.
 It followed the format of a simulcast, where it combined pre-recorded materials and replays of Facebook Live broadcasts in their dorm.
 The group's name was later changed to Fromis 9 following the final episode of Fromis' Room on November 23, with the "9" meaning the nine students who graduated from Idol School.

 On November 29, Fromis 9 performed their pre-debut single titled "Glass Shoes" at the 2017 Mnet Asian Music Awards in Japan.
 The song was released as a digital single the following day.
 They also performed the song on the December 15 episode of Music Bank, marking the group's first-ever appearance in a music program.